Bonnyrigg: Sport

-Bonnyrigg is home to the football club Bonnyrigg Rose Athletic, who play in Scottish League Two having gained promotion from the Lowland League in 2022.
-They were previously a junior club, winning the East Region Super League four times, and are a joint force with Bonnyrigg Rose F.C (Boys Club).
-Bonnyrigg Rose Athletic play their home games at New Dundas Park and also have their own social club; Bonnyrigg Rose Social Club.
+Bonnyrigg is home to the football club Bonnyrigg Rose F.C., who play in the Lowland League.
+Promotion from the league was achieved in 2022.
+However, a run of poor results in Scottish League Two saw the club being relegated back down to the Lowland League in the 2024-25 season, with a 3-1 loss and a 0-0 draw to the newly promoted East Kilbride F.C. sealing their fate.
+They are a junior club, having notably won the East Region Super League four times, and are a joint force with Bonnyrigg Rose F.C.
+(Boys Club).
+Bonnyrigg Rose F.C. play their home games at New Dundas Park and also have their own social club, Bonnyrigg Rose Social Club.
 Bonnyrigg Rose Boys Club play their home games at the Staiside Park, Bonnyrigg.
 They have teams all ages, ranging from under-7s, to under-17s.

 Lasswade Rugby Football Club was founded in 1921 and initially played in a field to the west of Dobbies Road before moving to their current ground at Hawthornden in 1974.
 They compete in Scottish National League Division Three.

 The local golf course is Broomieknowe Golf Club.
 It is an 18-hole course with a par of 70.
 Mark Patchett is the resident professional.